umass-compsci-220/public-materials/homework/04-oracles/README.md

 This function is an oracle for the Stable Matching Problem.
 If `f` is a valid solution of the stable matching problem, it should do nothing (the return type is `void`).
 If `f` is an invalid solution, it should throw an `AssertionError` (use `assert(...)`).

+As a reminder, the `assert` function will take in a logical expression and an optional message as arguments (`assert(x === 1, "X should be one.")`).
+If the logical expression is [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy), then `assert` will throw an `AssertionError` containing the message.
+If the expression is truthy (not falsy) `assert` will do nothing.

 A template for the `stableMatchingOracle` function is given inside of [`oracles.ts`](./src/oracles.ts).
 To do well, you should carefully consider all the different ways in which the output could be invalid for the original problem statement.
 You may assume the output is of the right type, `Hire[]`, but nothing else.

 As mentioned in the [student expectations](#student-expectations), you should be employing proper coding abstractions (avoid code duplication).
 When implementing this function, look at all the related data a company or candidate has.
 What are the common operations and queries that you might do on this data?
-Is there any way to group this together or pre-compute anything? **Using object may be helpful.** Think before you code.
+Is there any way to group this together or pre-compute anything? **Using objects may be helpful.** Think before you code.

 ### Part B

-**NOTE: [`stableMatching.js`](./include/stableMatching.js) was missing members and was updated on March 7th.
-Please update your version if necessary.**

 Now write an oracle that determines if a function follows the specified algorithm: